Skip to main content

 19

-From Lhedi, continue the trek to Thanza, the final destination in this segment of your journey.
-The path to Thanza takes you through forests, past rivers, and along ridgelines, offering stunning vistas of snow-covered peaks.
-Today’s trek is relatively easier.
-We’ll follow the north bank of the Phochu River, passing by several small farms, eventually reaching Chuzo Village (4090m) around lunchtime.
+Embarking from Lhedi, your Bhutan Snowman Trek continues toward Thanza, the final destination of this segment.
+The trail meanders through forests, along rivers, and over ridgelines, revealing breathtaking views of snow-capped peaks.
+Today’s trek is relatively easier, following the north bank of the Phochu River and passing several small farms before reaching Chuzo Village (4090 m) around lunchtime.
 Along the way, we will visit the historic Chezo Dzong.
-Continuing along the riverbed, the trail then takes us up a steep hill, offering a commanding view of Thanza Valley at 4250m.
+The route then climbs a steep hill, rewarding trekkers with a commanding view of Thanza Valley at 4250 m.
+This is where we shall camp for the night.

-From Lhedi, continue the trek to Thanza, the final destination in this segment of your journey.
-The path to Thanza takes you through forests, past rivers, and along ridgelines, offering stunning vistas of snow-covered peaks.
-Today’s trek is relatively easier.
-We’ll follow the north bank of the Phochu River, passing by several small farms, eventually reaching Chuzo Village (4090m) around lunchtime.
+Embarking from Lhedi, your Bhutan Snowman Trek continues toward Thanza, the final destination of this segment.
+The trail meanders through forests, along rivers, and over ridgelines, revealing breathtaking views of snow-capped peaks.
+Today’s trek is relatively easier, following the north bank of the Phochu River and passing several small farms before reaching Chuzo Village (4090 m) around lunchtime.
 Along the way, we will visit the historic Chezo Dzong.
-Continuing along the riverbed, the trail then takes us up a steep hill, offering a commanding view of Thanza Valley at 4250m.
+The route then climbs a steep hill, rewarding trekkers with a commanding view of Thanza Valley at 4250 m.
+This is where we shall camp for the night.

 Accommodation